 Not all data needs to be retained indefinitely.
 Figure out what's important to keep, make sure your plan for those datasets is solid and compliant with funder or journal requirements.

 Recommendations are based on the MIT Libraries Data Management Guide about evaluating your data needs.

 When creating your data management plan, be sure to include estimates for data sharing.

 Both the NIH and the NSF allow you to include line-item requests for resources to support your data management plans.

 Some journals now require authors to archive the data required to support the claims made in their publication.
-In order to coordinate their requirements, many of these journals have adopted the Joint Data Archiving Policy (JDAP).

 Check the journal's official website to see if the journal requires you to make supporting data publicly available.

 Individual journals vary in their depositing requirements and may specify a specific repository or requirements for archived data (ie DOI).